CHRISTCHURCH EXHIBITOR TERMS AND CONDITIONS

-5.4.
-Fire Retardant Materials - In compliance with the NZ Building Code (C3/ASI Table 4) Exhibitors are informed that curtains, drapes or backdrops are to be restricted to Fire Retardant Materials with a flammability index not greater than 12.
-Further information may be obtained from the Building Inspections Department, Christchurch City Council.
+5.4 Fire Retardant Materials - In compliance with the NZ Building Code (C3/ASI Table 4) Exhibitors are informed that curtains, drapes or backdrops are to be restricted to Fire Retardant Materials with a flammability index not greater than 12.
+Further information may be obtained from the Building Inspections Department, Waipa District Council.

 6. FOOD AND LIQUOR SITE HOLDERS

-6.1.
-The Exhibitor is responsible for complying with all the health and hygiene regulations under various related Acts of Parliament and Christchurch City Council Authority laws.
+6.1 The Exhibitor is responsible for complying with all the health and hygiene regulations under various relevant Acts of Parliament and the relevant City or District Council bylaws.

-6.2.
-All Exhibitors selling food, beverages or alcohol or doing sampling are required to be licensed.
-A certificate is required for you to exhibit at the NZ Motorhome, Caravan & Leisure Show.
-Exhibitors to provide details for products for sale, activities at site e.g. food storage, preparation, cooking, stall set up and licenses already in place e.g. Council food premises licence details or NZFSA exemption registration details.
+6.2 All Exhibitors selling food, beverages or alcohol or doing sampling are required to be licensed.
+A certificate is required for you to exhibit at the NZMCLS.
+Exhibitors shall provide details for products for sale, activities at site e.g. food storage, preparation, cooking, stall set up and licenses already in place e.g. Council food premises licence details or NZFSA exemption registration details.
 Check out, if your site is exempt from requirement to hold a food stall licence for this event.
-Consent on this matter should be obtained from the Christchurch City Council.
+Consent on this matter should be obtained from the relevant District or City Council.

-6.4.
-If an Exhibitor who is involved in the food sector, does not have the necessary certificates that Christchurch City Council needs, then the Exhibitor will not be allowed by the Christchurch City Council to exhibit and all monies paid will be forfeited.
+6.4 If an Exhibitor who is involved in the food sector, does not have the necessary certificates that relevant District or City Council needs, then the Exhibitor will not be allowed by the relevant District or City to exhibit and all monies paid will be forfeited.

-6.6.
-Contact the Organiser well in advance to arrange for the “Owner’s Consent Written Authorisation” with the Venue Authority – Organiser and Venue Authority and this is required by Hamilton City Council.
+6.6 Contact the Organiser well in advance to arrange for the “Owner’s Consent Written Authorisation” with the Venue Authority – Organiser and Venue Authority and this is required by relevant District or City Council.

 7. SPECIAL SERVICE

-7.2.
-The Organiser reserves the sole right to distribute promotional material/information and photographs with regards to the exhibition to promotional and advertising organisations, media and site contractors before and after the exhibition and takes no responsibility for any mis-description error, or omission that has been left out in its promotional material.
+7.2 The Organiser reserves the sole right to distribute promotional material/information and photographs with regards to the Exhibition to promotional and advertising organisations, media and site contractors before and after the Exhibition and takes no responsibility for any mis-descriptions, errors or omissions in its promotional material.